 Annual Ladies Breakfast

-The Annual Ladies Breakfast was held on June 15th at 9:30 am in Fellowship Hall.
+The Annual Ladies Breakfast was held on June 15th in Fellowship Hall.
 This annual event is sponsored by the Board of Trustees to honor the women of Immanuel OPC.

-The Men's Annual Dinner was held on April 6th at 6:00pm.
-This year's theme was Boardwalk Eats.
+The Men's Annual Dinner was held on April 6th.
+The theme was Boardwalk Eats.

 NJ Women's Presbyterial